We are committed to making the Minnesota Zoo a fun and inviting place for everyone.

 The First Aid office is located near the Guest Services desk at the main Lower South entrance.
 Refrigeration for medication is available at this location.

 There are a large variety of food items available for sale at the Zoo, including options prepared without gluten.
 Lancer Hospitality operates a from-scratch kitchen so cannot guarantee against cross-contamination with possible allergens.
-Lancer strives to accommodate all of our guests’ dietary needs.
+Lancer strives to accommodate our guests’ dietary needs.
 Should you have questions, any of the chefs would be happy to speak with you.
 Guests are welcome to bring their own picnic lunch and eat at any of the tables available throughout the Zoo property.
 The Minnesota Zoo does not offer disposable straws and lids at any food location due to animal health concerns.
 Reusable larger souvenir cups for sale have lids and straws.
 If a straw is needed, you may bring your own, but please dispose of it properly or take it home so it does not end up in an animal habitat.

 Mobility Assistive Devices